terser/html-minifier-terser/README.md

 [![npm version](https://img.shields.io/npm/v/html-minifier-next.svg)](https://www.npmjs.com/package/html-minifier-next)
 <!-- [![Build Status](https://github.com/j9t/html-minifier-next/workflows/CI/badge.svg)](https://github.com/j9t/html-minifier-next/actions?workflow=CI) -->

-(This project is based on [Terser’s html-minifier-terser](https://github.com/terser/html-minifier-terser), which in turn is based on [Juriy Zaytsev’s html-minifier](https://github.com/kangax/html-minifier).
-It was set up because as of May 2025, both html-minifier-terser and html-minifier seem unmaintained. **This project is currently under test.** If it seems maintainable to me, [Jens](https://meiert.com/), even without community support, the project will be updated and documented further.
-The following documentation largely matches the original project.)
+(This project has been based on [Terser’s html-minifier-terser](https://github.com/terser/html-minifier-terser), which in turn had been based on [Juriy Zaytsev’s html-minifier](https://github.com/kangax/html-minifier).
+It was set up because as of 2025, both html-minifier-terser and html-minifier have been unmaintained for some time.
+As the project seems maintainable to me [[Jens](https://meiert.com/)]—even more so with community support—, it will be updated and documented further in this place.
+For the time being, the following documentation largely matches the original project.)

 HTMLMinifier is a highly **configurable, well-tested, JavaScript-based HTML minifier**.